liveahero-wiki/liveahero-wiki.github.io/guide/parallel_weapon.md

 Aside from level, Each parallel weapon will have multiple forms.

-This form can be changed using item design from events such as:
+This form can be changed using item design from events:

 - {% include item-icon.html id=60 %} Base Design
 - {% include item-icon.html id=61 %} Attack Design